General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

-Fig.~\ref{fig:cornernovis} provide a more detailed view of the properties of the outflows for the LS220-178-106 binary.
-We see that most of the matter leaves the grid $\sim 3\,{\rm ms}$ after black hole formation, with a broad distribution of velocity centered at $v\sim (0.10-0.15)c$.
-All of the matter is concentrated within $\sim 15^\circ$ of the equatorial plane, and very cold; a small amount of hotter, faster material is ejected right at merger.
-This would presumably correspond to the shocked ejecta in a more symmetric, lower mass binary.
-For the configuration studied here, however, that component has negligible mass.
+Fig.~\ref{fig:cornervis} provide a more detailed view of the properties of the outflows for the LS220-178-106 binary.
+We see that most of the matter leaves the grid within $\sim 3\,{\rm ms}$ after black hole formation, with a broad distribution of velocity centered at $v\sim (0.10-0.15)c$.
+All of the matter is concentrated within $\sim 15^\circ$ of the equatorial plane, and very cold.